trantdai/trantdai/README.md

 ### ❤️ Favourite Technologies

-> Tools, languages, and technologies that I have gained some experience in the project delivery context and like to work with.
+> Tools, languages, and technologies that I have gained some experience and like to work with.
 <table>
 <tr>
     <td align="center" width="96">